lucas-matt/blog/source/_posts/testing-nightmares.md

 A consistent way to deploy and control a deployment is the antidote here.
 Tooling such as [arquillian](http://arquillian.org/) can given Java developers that piece of mind.
 Or alternatively, if you're able to encapsulate that "specialness" within a docker container you can use docker-compose (and friends) to orchestrate in a consistent way and move your tests in the right direction.

 ## iii) Too much tea

+If, more often than not, when you run your tests you have enough time to make a(nother) cup of tea then there's a bit of an issue.
+Slow tests mean a far longer feedback loop, less pace and more importantly loss of focus.

+It's understandable that for a certain small class of test - those that run end-to-end - will take their fair share of time.
+But every effort should be made to keep the bulk of your tests running lightening quick.

+The greatest crime of all is using those dreaded blocking waits to control flow within a test.
+These stack up *really* quickly and breed even faster - one sleep usually leads to enough instability to require a number of peers.
+Tests should be strictly event driven, reacting directly to triggers in the system under test.

 ## iv) An unbalanced portfolio

+We're all aware of the sacred 'testing pyramid' demonstrating the range of tests from fast and cheap to slow and costly.
+There are many variations on this metaphor these days, but they are all based on the same principle: cover as much of your functionality using the lower levels of the pyramid and only extend further up the structure as needed to cover the rest.

+Avoid covering functionality in your heavier testing layers when it can taken care of by the simpler and snappier ones.

 ## v) Testing in paradise

+Little in life is ever certain.
+However, although in the old monolith world you couldn't ever be completely confident in each and every action, you could be fairly sure a call between one module and another was pretty much guaranteed.

+In the distributed systems domain of microservices very little is certain.
+If your system has a large enough footprint it is almost never going to 100% healthy.
+It's foolish to test and not take this into account, or to at least not mitigate these issues via more modern chaos engineering strategies.

+Tools to check out in this space would include [saboteur](https://github.com/tomakehurst/saboteur), [hoverfly](https://hoverfly.io/) and [simian army](https://github.com/Netflix/SimianArmy/wiki) .

 ## vi) Thinking that testing ends when you ship code

+Traditional testing strategy is very much focussed on 'the product'.
+You design it, develop it, run a whole bunch of tests (hopefully automated) before burning it on a disc and kicking it out the door.

+Can't we take the same approach with a microservice deployment?
+Well maybe have certainly tried and inevitably struggled to make it succeed.
+The inherent complexity in a more advanced distributed system makes catering for every eventuality an enormous task that quickly becomes insurmountable.

+By throwing in the towel and stepping back it becomes clearer that testing is really a probability game.
+We want to get a near to 100% coverage as we can without spending all our resource on getting there.

+A smarter investment may be to pick up much of low hanging fruit when it comes to traditional testing, and then investing the rest in improving our QA in production ability.
+Strategies such as:

+* [**canary deployments**](https://octopus.com/docs/deployment-patterns/canary-deployments) - routing a small selection of users onto a fresh deployment to check its stability.
+* [**shadowing**](http://blog.christianposta.com/microservices/advanced-traffic-shadowing-patterns-for-microservices-with-istio-service-mesh/) - duplicating traffic from the live environment onto a new deployment, and comparing the results to assert correctness.

+This clearly comes with a certain amount of maturity within the services themselves.
+You cannot go about deploying potentially breaking changes into production without an ability to roll back easily, gracefully degrade and to provide alternatives/fallbacks in the case of an issue.

+Definitely a goal worth pursuing.